cygni/cygni-competence-7-databases/couchdb/README.md

 $ git clone http://github.com/cygni/cygni-competence-7-databases
 ```

-Navigate to cygni-competence-7-databases/couchdb/ and build images, these will be hosted on docker hub later.
+Navigate to cygni-competence-7-databases/couchdb/ and build the docker images we will use in this exercise.
 Also create a new docker network called 'couchdb'.

 ```
 $ docker build -t cygni-couchdb-db db